jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2h.md

   - has no real creditor but the discounting bank,
   - has no real debtor but the entrepreneur who used the money.

 Even if a banker discovers this, he might be too late.
-Those bills might have already been discounted so much that, by refusing to discount any more, he would=
+Those bills might have already been discounted so much that, by refusing to discount any more, he would:
 - bankrupt them all, and
 - ruin himself by ruining them.